 Ralph Hexter arrived at UC Davis on January 1, 2011, to become provost & executive vice chancellor.
 He also holds an appointment as distinguished professor of classics and comparative literature.

 As provost and executive vice chancellor, he serves as the number two person in the UC Davis administration, reporting directly to Chancellor Linda P.B.
 Katehi and representing the chancellor in her absence.
-He is the campus' chief academic officer and, in that post, oversees the work of the deans and serves as the chancellor's principal liaison to the Academic Senate.
-Provost & Executive Vice Chancellor Hexter is responsible for guiding the development of academic priorities and strategies; working with the deans to recruit and retain a diverse and talented faculty; and in coordination with the chancellor, leading the university's strategic planning process, allocating resources to advance strategic priorities, and, with his fellow vice chancellors, managing the daily operation of the campus.
+He is the campus’s chief academic officer and, in that post, oversees the work of the deans and serves as the chancellor's principal liaison to the Academic Senate.
+He is responsible for guiding the development of academic priorities and strategies; working with the deans to recruit and retain a diverse and talented faculty; and in coordination with the chancellor, leading the university's strategic planning process, allocating resources to advance strategic priorities, and, with his fellow vice chancellors, managing the daily operation of the campus.

-At UC Davis, he is playing a central role in:
+At UC Davis, Provost Hexter plays a central role in:

 - Fostering student success and ensuring the accessibility and affordability of a UC Davis education;

 - Improving graduate student support and increasing program options;

 - Enabling faculty to do their best work, in their research and in the classroom;

 - Promoting diversity in recruitment of students and hiring of faculty and staff, and supporting the university’s Principles of Community, which define the campus as a respectful and inclusive community for individuals regardless of background;